3rd-4th June 2023 | KCRE, Agumbe

 - Able to collect, preserve and identify lichens yourself

-- Exposure to various aspects of lichenology and ability to select your topic for further research
+- Exposure to various aspects of lichenology and ability to select your topic for further research (if interested)

 - Obtain literature on various topics in pdf format